Skip to content

 Search

-The series of thirty interactions led up to a new phase of “going-public” that began with twenty-one CWD principals participating in the GSS2023 in May of 2023 in Berlin.
+The initial series of thirty interactions led up to a new phase of “going-public” that began with twenty-one CWD principals participating in the GSS2023 in May of 2023 in Berlin.
 This constituted the first-ever in-person meetings of CWD participants.
 This new phase continued with an all-day in-person brainstorming workshop in Boston in July among seven CWD regulars to scope out work for the fall of 2023, which entailed public conferences in Shanghai and Beijing and in-person meetings in Washington, DC.

 Experts